Castra Albana: Other cisterns, drains, and sewers

 One particular cistern of an elongated shape (around 30 metres long and 4.16 metres wide) with a barrel vault was discovered under Aurelio Saffi Street.
-It was probably part of a larger, no longer identifiable cistern.
-A decent stretch of the supply tunnel of the cistern survives as well, pointing to the northeast.
+It was probably part of a larger.
+A stretch of the supply tunnel of the cistern survives as well, pointing to the northeast.

 The sewage network of the castra must have been extensive and would have followed the slope of the hill, discharging into the main sewer running under the intervallum in Alcide De Gasperi Street.
-The first stretch of this main sewer - 0.9 metres wide - was discovered in 1915–6 at the intersection of Alcide De Gasperi Street and San Francesco d'Assisi Street.
+The first stretch of this main sewer, 0.9 m wide, was discovered in 1915–6 at the intersection of Alcide De Gasperi Street and San Francesco d'Assisi Street.